 How watches and other wearables aid in stress detection today

-Even your basic $50 smartwatch from Amazon now sports a Nordic 52832 CPU communicating with a Si1142 Heart rate sensor along with KX023-1025 and can do some sophisticated calculations.
+Even your basic $50 smartwatch from Amazon now sports a Nordic 52832 CPU communicating with a Si1142 heart rate sensor along with KX023-1025 and can do some sophisticated calculations.

 Devices today use heart rate data to determine the interval between each heartbeat.
-The variable length of time in between each heartbeat is regulated by the body’s autonomic nervous system.

 Smartwatches, wristbands, and trackers that help you know your stress levels